 Refrigerate meat and poultry within 2 hours of removing it from a smoker.
 Cut the meat or poultry into smaller portions or slices, place it in shallow containers, cover, and refrigerate.
 Use it within 4 days or freeze for later use.

 Here are some meat and poultry storage guidelines for your reference, for both refrigerated and in the freezer:

 - According to the Texas Agricultural Extension Service, they say you can store cured or smoked poultry up to two weeks in the refrigerator or if properly wrapped, up to one year in the freezer.
 (TAES Extension Poultry Scientists 1999).

 - You can store lightly cured fish for between 10-14 days in the fridge, or between 2 or 3 months in the freezer (Luick 1998).

 - Vacuum packaged meats, e.g., smoked fish, must be kept at 40 °F since the reduced oxygen atmosphere increases the risk of botulism poisoning (Luick 1998).

 Set your refrigerator between 33 °F (0.5 °C) and 36 °F (2.2 °C) and freezer at 0 °F (-17 °C) or below.

 Smoked Meat Is Perishable So Enjoy it Now

 You go to a lot of trouble to make smoked meat, fish and poultry so enjoy it while it’s fresh.

-Other than when dried such as jerky, smoked meat has a relatively short shelf life, which comes as a surprise to many people who believe it can kept as long as cured or dried meat.
+Other than when dried, such as jerky, smoked meat has a relatively short shelf life, which comes as a surprise to many people who believe it can keep for as long as cured or dried meat.